 Please read the checklist on the form to make sure you include all the extra documents we need with your application.
 Incomplete applications will be returned.

 For assignment of any existing Council footpath leases for the business included under the existing licence, please contact the Council's property leasing team directly to arrange.

 A temporary authority is normally issued for three months.
 A temporary authority cannot be issued to a club.

 The fees for processing your application are non-refundable and must be paid when you apply for your licence.

-A Temporary Authority can only be issue for up to three months and during this time you need to obtain your own licence.
+A temporary authority can only be issued for up to three months and during this time you need to obtain your own licence.
 You need to apply for your new licence as soon as possible:

 These links give more information about responsibilities for operating under the type of licence you will be operating, if granted, your temporary authority under:

 A change in ownership of the business will also mean you need to apply for a new notice of registration for the preparation and sale of food.

 Applications for this registration can be found under Food Licensing.